 Ammonia-oxidizing community analysis

 Statistical analyses were conducted on R software (v.4.3.1) (R Core Team, 2023).
 Microbial alpha and beta diversity were calculated on the rarefied ASV tables.
 To standardize the sampling efforts, rarefying (without replacement) to the lowest number of sequences was performed with 3832 1282 and 5242 sequences per sample for AOA, AOB and comammox, respectively.
-Count of observed ASVs (richness) and Shannon diversity index were calculated to analyze microbial alpha diversity using the vegan package (v.2.6.4) (Oksanen et al., 2022) (Oksanen et al., 2022).
+Count of observed ASVs (richness) and Shannon diversity index were calculated to analyze microbial alpha diversity using the vegan package (v.2.6.4) (Oksanen et al., 2022).